Akuli/math-tutorial/getting-started.md

 That wasn't so hard at all!

 Note that there is no special syntax for defining a function.
-All we have is the equal sign, and when defining a function we just say that f of x is equal to 2x and thus f of 6 is equal to 12.
+All we have is the equal sign, and when defining a function we just say that f of x is equal to something.

-A small note about `f(x)` versus `f x`: if you define your own function called `f` or `g` or whatever people expect you to use parentheses, but you may omit them with some "special" functions like `sin` and `cos` for historical reasons.
+A small note about `f(x)` versus `f x`: if you define your own function called
+![math:f][] or ![math:g][] you should use parentheses, but you may omit them with some "special" functions like ![math:\sin][] and ![math:\cos][] for historical reasons.

 Also note that mathematicians prefer single-letter variable names because math was originally written on paper, and writing long things by hand sucks.
+Again, this annoyingly doesn't apply to the "special" functions.

-## Very basic trig
+## Very basic trigonometry (aka trig)

 **Problem:** A player moves to top-right at the angle of 60° measured from the x axis at 10 pixels per second.
 How many pixels should the player's x and y